 Services for Students with Disabilities (SSD) – North Campus Satellite Services

 The SSD will continue to provide satellite services on North Campus for students throughout the academic year.
-An SSD representative will be available on Tuesday afternoons in our office for students who wish to learn more about SSD services/access resources.
-It is recommended that students schedule appointments, though there will be limited walk-in hours available.
-Please contact OSSA (734-615-1405) to schedule an appointment or to find out more about when walk-in hours will be available.
+An SSD representative will be available by appointment only on Tuesday afternoons in our office for students who wish to learn more about SSD services/access resources.
+Please contact OSSA (734-615-1405) to schedule an appointment.

 Spectrum Center – North Campus Satellite Services